r3sult/odan.github.io/_posts/2019-09-21-slim4-compiling-assets-with-webpack.md

 ### jQuery setup

-jQuery uses a a global variable `window.jQuery` and the alias `window.$`.
+jQuery uses the global variable `window.jQuery` and the alias `window.$`.
 The problem ist that Webpack will wrap all modules within a closure function to protect the global scope.
 For this reason we have to bind the jQuery instance to the global scope manually.

 To install jQuery, run: